 Occasional, non-regularly occurring out-of-office work arrangements may be allowed on a case-by-case basis if approved by an employee's director or department head.
 A formal Telework Agreement is not required for these occasional telework arrangements and a director or department head's approval on one occasion does not imply that future requests of a similar nature will be approved.
 A Telework Agreement is also not required for university sponsored business travel.

 Typically telework arrangements may not be considered for staff positions until the incumbent has completed at least six months of service in the position intended to be covered by the Telework Agreement, unless otherwise approved by a division head.
 In some cases, the university may establish new or open positions in which telework is an expected condition of employment.
 For those designated telework positions, the job announcement will describe the telework requirement and include a statement that the ability to work effectively and efficiently from an alternate worksite is a qualification of the position.

 Telework is not a substitute for child or other dependent care.
 Teleworkers shall make or maintain childcare, adult care, or similar personal arrangements to permit concentration on work assignments during agreed upon work hours.

 Exception to the Policy for On-Campus Faculty

-University faculty members generally carry out their teaching, research, scholarly or creative work and service obligations on campus and in campus facilities.
+University faculty members generally carry out their teaching, scholarship and service obligations on campus and in campus facilities.
 However, given the nature of faculty work, it is an accepted practice for faculty members to conduct their work activities on varied schedules and in alternate locations as appropriate.